opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/network-settings.md

 ## Selecting the transport

-The default OpenSearch transport is provided by the `transport-netty4` module and internally uses the [Netty 4](https://netty.io/) engine for both internal TCP-based communication between nodes in the cluster and external HTTP-based communication with the clients.
+The default OpenSearch transport is provided by the `transport-netty4` module and uses the [Netty 4](https://netty.io/) engine for both internal TCP-based communication between nodes in the cluster and external HTTP-based communication with clients.
 This communication is fully asynchronous and non-blocking.
-However, there are other transport plugins available that could be used interchangeably:
+However, there are other transport plugins available that can be used interchangeably:

 Plugin | Description
 :---------- | :--------